Paternity Leave and Pay Policy

 An employee whose partner gives birth to a child, or who is the biological father or either adoptive parent of the child, is entitled to two weeks' ordinary paternity leave.
 OPL can commence from the date of the child’s birth, or child’s placement with the adopter, or within 56 days of the birth or date of placement.
 If the child is born early, OPL may be taken between the date of birth and up to the 56th day after the EWC.

-Ordinary Paternity Leave must be taken in a single block of one or two weeks within eight weeks of the birth or adoption of the child.
-Only one period of leave is available to employees irrespective of whether more than one child is born as the result of the same pregnancy.
+Ordinary Paternity Leave may be taken in a single block of one or two weeks, or split into two blocks of one week each, at any point within the first year of the birth or adoption of the child.
+Only one allowance of leave is available to employees irrespective of whether more than one child is born as the result of the same pregnancy.

 If you choose to start your OPL on a fixed and predetermined date and the child is not born or placed for adoption by that date, you must change the date you want to start your leave and notify us in writing as soon as you reasonably can.
 If you take both OPL and shared parental leave you must take ordinary paternity leave first.